intechstudio/grid-documentation/docs/guides/grid/grid-basic/3-potmeter.md

 ---
-title: "2.5: Configuring Potentiometers and Faders"
+title: "2.1: Potmeters and Faders"
 description: Change the common MIDI settings like commands and CCs.
 Set minimum and maximum range for your controls.
 Define resolution for 14-bit NRPN MIDI messages.
 Get into SySex commands and more.
 slug: editor-103-potmeter
 ---